 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Later when the anger of King Xerxes had subsided, he remembered Vashti and what she had done and what he had decreed about her.
+A while later, when King Achashverosh's anger had subsided, he remembered Vashti, what she had done and what had been decreed against her.

 The king had been so angry about Vashti's actions that he couldn't even think but now he has calmed down.
 He remembers that he has issued a law saying that Vashti must be replaced as queen.